mpesaran/holbertonschool-simple_shell/README.md

 - `main.c`: Main shell program file (Entry Point)
 - `shell.h`: Header file with list of function prototypes
+- `function.c`: functions that handle inputs
+- `helper_function.c`: functions that will process and or execute
-- `prompt.c`: Prompt handling functions
+- `path_function.c`: functions that handle PATH and lists
-- `execute.c`: Command execution logic

 ## Authors